tukkek/notablepython/README.md

 One of the few things that have changed a lot in the language is how to format strings.
 Besides constructinrg your own strings manually, in Python 2 you had to use the `%` operator if you wanted structured output, which was then replaced in 2.6 with the more pythonic [string.format()](https://docs.python.org/3/library/stdtypes.html#str.format) method (which in turn is a delegate for [`object.__format__()`](https://docs.python.org/3.6/reference/datamodel.html#object.__format__)).
 Both of these methods, although very similar to the classic C `printf()` function, could easily lead to long, messy lines - especially when working with a complex formatter or one that contains more than a few variables.

 Thankfully, as of Python 3.6, a new type of built-in string called a Formatted String Literal (declared by using `f''`) goes to solve this issue.
-The string will automatically format a new string, as per [the usual formatting syntax](https://docs.python.org/3/library/string.html#formatstrings) - except it takes no method calls or arguments, simply using, by name, the variables available in the current context.
-This goes a long way to improve readibility - resulting in a much cleaner vertical style (more and shorter lines) than the previous syntax in which it was easy to produce hard-to-read horizontal code (one very long line).
+The string will automatically resolve to its value, as per [the usual formatting syntax](https://docs.python.org/3/library/string.html#formatstrings) - except it takes no method calls or arguments, simply executing the given expressions using the current local context.
+This goes a long way to improve readibility - resulting in a much cleaner vertical style (more and shorter lines) than the previous syntax, in which it was easy to produce hard-to-read horizontal code (one very long line).

 ```py
 numbers=[5,1,9,40,356,18]